A leap of faith towards the Existenz of florescence

 The name comes from a typical “distracted winemaker” story: for the “label” of this wine, I experimented with a can of bright pink spray whose label read “Fluorescent”.
 This somehow mutated in my mind overnight so I thought the spray was called “Transcendent”, and liked that a lot as a sign, because what goes more beyond our usual perceived reality than a rosé under flor?!
 The next day, I was a bit sad to discover that my conceptually perfect puzzle of wine and its name was a fallacy and that the spray is actually called Fluorescent.. but hey, that doesn’t make the wine any less transcendental, right?

-Each bottle a hand-painted original with label by me, the distracted winemaker helped by my dear wife, my sister and the mighty Transcendental paint.
+Each bottle is a hand-painted original with "label" sprayed on by me, the distracted winemaker helped by my dear wife, my sister and the mighty Transcendental paint.

 Wanna drink this?
 These are the guys to ask where to get my wine in your country.